• Skip to primary navigation

 After the License Expiration Date 4 Hours 2 Hours 24 Hours 30 Hours

-• NOT a New Licensees If you are a Licensee that has renewed your license one (1) or more times, use this chart to help you determine the number of continuing competency hours required.
+• NOT a New Licensee If you are a Licensee that has renewed your license one (1) or more times, use this chart to help you determine the number of continuing competency hours required.

 Renewal Payment Was Submitted to the PTBC Basic Life Support Hrs Ethics, Laws & Reg.
 Hrs Other Hours of Coursework Needed* Total Hours Required